st3llabr1/essays/Latimer_Draft/README.md

 Latimer and his brothers had enlisted in the military and served in the Civil War.
 As with his professional career, Latimer may well have hoped and expected to see continued improvement in the social environment of his native country.
 We know that he devoted the rest of his life to working for that goal.

-.ve-media https://iiif.archivelab.org/iiif/jointspecialcomm00mass/manifest.json right width=50% seq=4 caption="The joint special committee of the Senate and House of Representatives of the State of Massachusetts,: to whom was referred the petition of George Latimer (fugitive slave) and more than sixty-five thousand citizens of Massachusetts..."

 Reinforcing these motives, the incandescent electric light held a powerful message for Latimer, as for many others.
 Here was an invention "no less welcome in the palace than in the humblest home."
 The lamp embodied the relationship of art and science, and its improvement promised benefits for all classes of society.
 The electric light was a cause well worth serving.
 All of Latimer's inventions, patented and unpatented, relate to improving the quality of life: Maxim's automatic machine gun must have been repulsive to him.

-.ve-media https://edisondigital.rutgers.edu/iiif/PAT781890 left width=70% caption="Latimer's Book Supporter"
+.ve-media https://iiif.archivelab.org/iiif/jointspecialcomm00mass/manifest.json right width=50% seq=4 caption="The joint special committee of the Senate and House of Representatives of the State of Massachusetts,: to whom was referred the petition of George Latimer (fugitive slave) and more than sixty-five thousand citizens of Massachusetts..."

 While working for the Edison and General Electric companies, and thereafter, Latimer continued to invent at a much reduced rate (his last patent was granted in 1905).
 Of the drawings found in his Queens home, by far the greater number of those on which he claimed credit as "inventor" are dated prior to 1885, although the home was purchased much later.
 This is consistent with the speculation that Latimer prized his early work and his vision of himself as an inventor.

 In 1918, Latimer became a founding member of a rather exclusive social group: the Edison Pioneers.
 These men were business or technical affiliates, either of Edison's many companies, or of Edison himself.
 They had all played some part in the development of the electric utility industry; the organizational documents speak vaguely of carrying on the ideals and goals of Thomas Edison, but the primary purpose of the group was probably a mixture of social and professional networking.[^28]

-.ve-media default:https%3A//npgallery.nps.gov/EDIS/GetAsset/66cd9caa27a9409cbdaa93e9534a4699/original.jpg right width=70% caption="The Edison Pioneers, 1918"
+.ve-media default:https%3A//npgallery.nps.gov/EDIS/GetAsset/66cd9caa27a9409cbdaa93e9534a4699/original.jpg left width=70% caption="The Edison Pioneers, 1918"

 At a time when engineers and technical men saw themselves as the rightful inheritors of political power in the United States, because of their ability to solve practical problems in a "scientific" way [^29]  it is noteworthy that ==Latimer=={1846,1529,426,537}, an African American, was admitted to the initial group of Pioneers.
 From Latimer's perspective, membership in the Pioneers probably seemed consonant with his personal efforts to lead by example in constructing a social identity for African Americans.